unixorn/awesome-zsh-plugins/README.md

 * [youtube-dl-aliases](https://github.com/katrinleinweber/oh-my-zsh-youtube-dl-aliases) - Adds `yt` aliases to download videos from YouTube.
 * [youtube-dl](https://github.com/joow/youtube-dl) - Simple plugin for [youtube-dl](https://youtube-dl.org/).
 * [yup](https://github.com/redxtech/zsh-yup) - Adds helper function to upgrade all the dependencies in a yarn/npm project.
+* [z-a-bin-gem-node](https://github.com/zdharma-continuum/za-bin-gem-node) - [zinit](https://github.com/zdharma-continuum/zinit) extension that exposes binaries without altering `$PATH`, installs Ruby gems and Node modules and easily exposes their binaries, and updates the gems and modules when the associated plugin or snippet is updated.
+* [z-a-meta-plugins](https://github.com/zinit-zsh/z-a-meta-plugins) - Install groups of plugins with a single label ([zinit](https://github.com/zdharma-continuum/zinit) only).
+* [z-a-patch-dl](https://github.com/zdharma-continuum/z-a-patch-dl) - [zinit](https://github.com/zdharma-continuum/zinit) extension that downloads files and applies patches through the provided `dl` and `patch` zinit ices.
+* [z-a-rust](https://github.com/zdharma-continuum/z-a-rust) - [zinit](https://github.com/zdharma-continuum/zinit) extension that that installs rust and cargo packages inside plugin directories.
 * [z.lua](https://github.com/skywind3000/z.lua) - A command line tool which helps you navigate faster by learning your habits.
 An alternative to [z.sh](https://github.com/rupa/z) with Windows and posix shells support and various improvements.
 10x faster than fasd and autojump, 3x faster than [z.sh](https://github.com/rupa/z).
 * [zabb](https://github.com/Mellbourn/zabb) - `zabb` is a command that tries to figure out the shortest memorable abbreviation of a directory that is usable by [z](https://github.com/ajeetdsouza/zoxide) to unambiguously jump to that directory.
 * [zabrze](https://github.com/Ryooooooga/zabrze) - A ZSH abbreviation expansion plugin.
 * [zaw](https://github.com/zsh-users/zaw) - ZSH anything.el-like widget.
 * [zce](https://github.com/hchbaw/zce.zsh) - Vim’s EasyMotion / Emacs’s ace-jump-mode for ZSH.
 * [zcolors](https://github.com/marlonrichert/zcolors) - Uses your `$LS_COLORS` to generate a coherent theme for Git and your Zsh prompt, completions and [ZSH syntax highlighting](https://github.com/zsh-users/zsh-syntax-highlighting).
+* [zconvey](https://github.com/zdharma-continuum/zconvey) - Adds ability to send commands to other ZSH sessions, you can use this to `cd $PWD` on all active ZSH sessions, for example.
 * [zed](https://github.com/eendroroy/zed-zsh) - A simple wrapper for [z](https://github.com/rupa/z) to install it via a ZSH plugin.
 * [zeit](https://github.com/zeit/zeit.zsh-theme) - Optimized for dark backgrounds, includes `git` status information.
 * [zeno](https://github.com/yuki-yano/zeno.zsh) - Fuzzy completion and utility plugin powered by [Deno](https://deno.land/).
 * [zero](https://github.com/arlimus/zero.zsh) - Zero is both a plugin and a theme.
 See the github page for installation details.
+* [zflai](https://github.com/zdharma-continuum/zflai) - A fast logging framework for ZSH.
 * [zfzf](https://github.com/b0o/zfzf) - A fzf-powered file picker for ZSH which allows you to quickly navigate the directory hierarchy.
 * [zgen-compinit-tweak](https://github.com/seletskiy/zsh-zgen-compinit-tweak) - Make compinit run only once after all loading is done by [zgen](https://github.com/tarjoilija/zgen).
 * [zhooks](https://github.com/agkozak/zhooks) - Displays the contents of any ZSH hook arrays and the code of any hook functions that have been defined.
 Useful for debugging.